ricketytoc/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to add a new employee with employee details.
+1. User requests to add a new employee with the employee's details.
 1. EmployeeManager adds the employee.
 1. EmployeeManager shows an updated list of employees.
 1. Use case ends.